zerotsav/python-projects/README.md

 # python-sharpening-problems
-This repo is going to have all the problems that sharps your python skills.
+# This repo is going to have all the problems that sharps your python skills.
+# I hope it'll be a great help!!!